+Rs in Crores

+Gross Net of Estimated Tax

+(i) Taxes, Statutory Duties/ Levies etc. 14.67 12.41

+(15.86) (13.47)

+(ii) Commercial and other Claims 2.40 1.97

+(2.40) (1.97)

-- Gross (i) Taxes, Statutory Duties/Levies etc. 14.67 (15.86)(ii) Commercial and other Claims 2.40 1.97 (2.40)(1.97) - (b) Labour disputes under adjudication relating to some staff amount not ascertainable. - (c) The Company has extended letter of Comfort amounting to Rs 150 Crores to the lenders of its Associate Company engaged in plantation business who have provided working capital borrowings facilities. - 31.
+- (b) Labour disputes under adjudication relating to some staff amount not ascertainable. - (c) The Company has extended letter of Comfort amounting to Rs 150 Crores to the lenders of its Associate Company engaged in plantation business who have provided working capital borrowings facilities. - 31.
 Micro enterprises and small enterprises under the Micro, Small and Medium Enterprises Development Act, 2006 have been determined based on the confirmations received in response to intimation in this regard sent by the Company to the suppliers.
 No interest in terms of Section 16 of Micro, Small and Medium Enterprises Development Act, 2006 or otherwise has either been paid or payable or accrued and remaining unpaid as at March 31, 2021.